SEServerExtender/EssentialsPlugin/README.md

 - noownership - The grid must have NO blocks owned by a player.
 - power - The grid must have a valid power source.
 Valid power source is defined as an enabled reactor with uranium in it, a battery with a charge, or a solar panel.
 - nopower - The grid must NOT have a valid power source.
+- online - The owner of the grid must be online
+- notonline - The owner of the grid must not be online

 ### Options
 These options can have fields with spaces in it, but if there are spaces, the entire option must be enclosed in quotes, for example: "hasdisplayname:Respawn Ship:exact"

 - hasdisplayname:(name of ship):(exact) - This option allows you to filter by the name of a ship.
 If you want to sort by a ship that has a space in it's name, please enclose the whole option in quotes.
 Using the "exact" option also makes sure that it matches the name exactly.
 Without the exact option a partial match can occur.

+- hascustomname:(custom name of block):(exact) - This option allows you to filter by the custom name set on a block (ie beacons).
+If the custom name has spaces in it, please enclose the whole option in quotes.
+Without the exact qualifier, partial matching occurs.

 - ownedby:(name of player) - This option allows you to filter by owner of the ship.

 - includesblocksubtype:(block subtype name):(count) - This option allows you to filter ships by ensuring the ship has the block you specify here.
 The count lets you filter even further by ensuring the ship has multiple of that block.
 For example if you want to find ships that have more than 25 drills on it, you'd specify: includesblocksubtype:Drill:26 - This scans for all ships that has 26 or more drills on it.

 - excludesblocksubtype:(block subtype name):(count) - This option is the reverse of the last and filters ships if they do not have the block specified here.
 Count allows you to filter further by specifying that the ship must have less than count blocks.

+- includesblocktype:(block type name):(count) - This option allows you to filter ships by ensuring the ship has the blocktype you have here (different than subtype).
+The counts lets you filter even further.

+- excludesblocktype:(block type name):(count) - This option is the reverse of the last option and filters ships if they do not have the block specified here.

+- blockcount:(number of blocks) - This option allows you to filter ships that contain at least blockcount of blocks.
+For example blockcount:5 will return all ships with 5 or more blocks.

+- blockcountlessthan:(number of blocks) - This option is the reverse of the less, and filters ships that have less than the value specified for this option.
+For example blockcountlessthan:5 returns all grids with 4 or less blocks.

+- blocksize:(large, small, station, largeship) - This option allows you to filter grids depending on size of the grid

 ### Examples
 - /admin scan grids - Returns all grids